 Unless you have a TERRIBLE rate, your credit card processing company is not bringing in major dollars from your merchant account.
 The card issuers are the companies that make this revenue from your account.

 The majority of a merchant account’s fees are from Interchange.

-There are rogue sales representatives and telemarketers that mislead business owners every day in the payments industry unfortunately.
-It is important to know that no matter what you are told or read, many of the promotional gimmicks are just not true.
-You can’t accept payments for no cost and chances are very likely only a small percentage of your processing fees can be reduced by any company.
+Unfortunately, some rogue sales representatives and telemarketers mislead business owners every day in the payments industry.
+It is important to know that many promotional gimmicks are just not true, no matter what you are told or read.
+You can’t accept payments for no cost, and chances are very likely only a small percentage of your processing fees can be reduced by any company.

 If you have less than fair pricing, you should expect to see somewhere close to a 25% savings.
-If you are hearing numbers much higher than that, please do your due diligence.
+If you hear numbers much higher than that, please do your due diligence.
 Do the math.
 Find reviews online for the company.
 If the sales representative is local, ask to speak with some of his or her customers.
 Get the phone number for the business of these referrals and call them directly.
-Don’t rely on the phone number provided (again I am a skeptic and so are most of you, since the credit card processing industry is not heavily regulated in terms of sales and marketing).
+Please don’t rely on the phone number provided (again, I am a skeptic, and so are most of you, since the credit card processing industry is not heavily regulated in sales and marketing).

-Your biggest takeaway should be knowing the majority of your credit card processing fees cannot be reduced by anyone.
-Don’t get me wrong, you should want to reduce the rest of your credit card processing fees as much as possible.
-However, partnering with a company or an agent whom you can trust should be the main priority when it comes to accepting payments.
-With the many changes in technology and regulations, you will want to make sure you have someone knowledgeable to proactively consult you in your business’ best interests.
+Your biggest takeaway should know no one can reduce the majority of your credit card processing fees.
+Don’t get me wrong; you should want to reduce the rest of your credit card processing fees as much as possible.
+However, partnering with a company or an agent you can trust should be the main priority for accepting payments.
+With the many changes in technology and regulations, you will want to make sure you have someone knowledgeable to consult you in your business’ best interests proactively.